istanbuljs/istanbuljs/v0-changes.md

   statements/ functions/ branches were ignored.
-* Internally uses `babel` rather than `esprima` and exports a new visitor that can be used by a babel plugin to instrument the ES6 code without having to instrument the transpiled code.
+* Internally uses `babel` rather than `esprima` and exports a new visitor that can be used by a babel plugin to instrument the ES6 code without having to instrument transpiled code and deal with source maps.
+This provides a "native" instrumentation option for Babel users.

 ## API changes